iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment for dirt prevention on baseball field fences.
+This is a case study of photocatalytic treatment inside a day service bus (antibacterial and antiviral measures).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)